Last Updated on 01/08/2024 by Chris Gampat

 The Pentax MX-1 is a new retro-styled compact camera on the market (a new trend that I am an enormous fan of personally).
 They (Pentax) have been so gracious as to loan me one for a while to share my thoughts and experiences with it.
-I have had a chance to spend some time with the camera, and the following is my thoughts about it.
+I have had a chance to spend some time with the camera, and the following are my thoughts about the Pentax MX1.

 Pros & Cons

 - Sturdy construction with the brass top / bottom plates

 - Impressive image quality for a 1/1.7″ sensor